zimle/notes/git.md

 ## Hooks

 Hooks are a wonderful way to shift quality "to the left".
-There are various hooks availbale, and on can see examples for them in the folder `.git/hooks`.
+There are [various hooks available](https://git-scm.com/docs/githooks), and on can see examples for them in the folder `.git/hooks`.
 Removing the suffix `.sample` lets git execute these hooks.
 E.g., by default, git looks for the file `.git/hooks/pre-commit` [before](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) one is forwarded to typing the commit message.

 On the other hand, to enforce the quality checks for all team members, the pre-commit should be version controlled.
 To achieve this, one can create a `git-hooks` folder in the repository with all relevant hooks.
 To ensure that they are applied, run